Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 Once you have pasted this command into your Terminal or Command Prompt window (and pressed Enter) you should be connected to your Amazon EC2 instance.

+<a name="connecting_rstudio"></a>

+## Connecting to your AMI using HTTP and RStudio

+Each instance that receives a public IP address is also given an external DNS hostname; for example, ec2-203-0-113-25.compute-1.amazonaws.com.

+The Public IP is part of the external DNS hostname.
+For example if the Public IP is 50-16-120-30, the external DNS hostname is ec2-50-16-120-30.compute-1.amazonaws.com.
+Note the use of dash in the DNS hostname vs dots in the IP.

+Paste the hostname in your browser and it should take you to the RStudio Server login page.
+Log in with the username `ubuntu` and password `bioc`.

 <a name="ami_ids"></a>